 - 1. Exam sessions are organized in accordance with the provisions of articles 10 and 11 of these regulations. - 2.
 The transcript of records indicates the results achieved and the credits acquired.
 The average is only indicated on the final transcript of records of the master's degree. - 3.
-For master's degrees structured in parts, examination enrollment for the second part is only authorized if the student has obtained at least 48 credits from the study plan for the master's degree in Business Analytics, at least 48 credits from the study plan for the master's degree in Wealth Management, including 24 credits from compulsory classes and a selected concentration module, or at least 51 credits from the study plan for the master's degree in Commodity Trading. - 4.
+For master's degrees structured in parts, examination enrollment for the second part is only authorized if the student has obtained at least 51 credits from the study plan for the master's degree in Business Analytics, at least 48 credits from the study plan for the master's degree in Wealth Management, or at least 51 credits from the study plan for the master's degree in Commodity Trading. - 4.
 By enrolling in a class, the student automatically enrolls in the ordinary examination session held immediately after the class ends.